Tk-Glitch/PKGBUILDS/proton-tkg/README.md

-# Proton-tkg-git
+# Proton-tkg

-This is an addon script for wine-tkg-git.
+This is an addon script for [wine-tkg-git](https://github.com/Tk-Glitch/PKGBUILDS/tree/master/wine-tkg-git).

 It can create Steamplay compatible wine builds based on wine-tkg-git + additional proton patches and libraries.
+Wine-staging based?
+Latest master?
+Yup, you can.

 **This is not standalone**